AnalysisUpdated March 26, 2026

 Estimates based on therapist-reported data and industry benchmarks.
 Your results will vary by market, specialty, and effort invested.

 The key difference between PT and the top alternatives: compounding returns.
 Psychology Today delivers roughly the same value whether you have been on it for 1 month or 5 years.
-Your website, Google reviews, and AI search presence get stronger over time.
-Every review, every page of content, every directory listing adds cumulative value.
+Your website, Google Business Profile, and AI search presence get stronger over time.
+Every page of content, every accurate listing, and every profile improvement adds cumulative value.

 A therapist who invests $360/year in their website instead of PT for 3 years has a permanent asset that continues generating clients.
 A therapist who paid PT for 3 years has nothing left when they cancel.